-The end of lamp life is approaching.
+appears on the screen - The end of lamp life is approaching.
 Replace the lamp with a new one promptly.
-(See page 55) The filter is out of scroll.
+(See page 66) appears on the screen The filter is out of scroll.
 Replace the filter cartridge with a new one promptly.
-(See pages 57-58) Adjust the focus of the projector.
-Check Projection Lens to see if it needs cleaning. ✓Note: Moving the projector from a cool temperature location to a warm temperature location may result in moisture condensation on Projection Lens.
+(See pages 62-63) The image is out of focus.
+Adjust the focus of the projector.
+Check Projection Lens to see if it needs cleaning.
+Note: Moving the projector from a cool temperature location to a warm temperature location may result in moisture condensation on Projection Lens.
 In such cases, leave the projector OFF and wait until condensation evaporates.
-Projecting from excessive slant angle to the screen may cause keystone distortion and partial imperfect focus. -Check if "Contrast" or "Brightness" are adjusted properly.
-(See page 45) -Check if "Image level" is selected properly.
-(See pages 38, 42) -Check the Lamp control function.
-(See "SETTING" section on page 51) - Check the Lamp 1/2 replace indicators.
+Projecting from excessive slant angle to the screen may cause keystone distortion and partial imperfect focus.
+The image is not bright enough.
+Check if "Contrast" or "Brightness" are adjusted properly.
+(See page 46) Check if "Image level" is selected properly.
+(See pages 39, 43) Check the Lamp control function.
+(See "SETTING" section on page 50) Check the Lamp 1/2 replace indicators.
 If it lights, the end of lamp life is approaching.
 Replace the lamp with a new one promptly.
-(See page 61) -The image is darker when 1 lamp mode is selected, compared with 2 lamp mode.
-Check the lamp mode at SETTING section on page 51. -Check the Input signal, color system, video system, or computer system mode. - Check the Ceiling / Rear function.
-(See pages 40, 44.) - Check the Ceiling function.
-(See pages 40, 44.) -Check "PC Adjust" menu or " Screen" menu and adjust them. -Check the Input signal.
-Auto PC Adjustment function cannot work when 480p, 575p, 720p, 480i, 575i, 1035i, or 1080i is selected or when the digital signal is input into DVI terminal.
-(See page 35) - Check the Display function (see page 48). -Make sure you selected "Store" after adjusting settings.
-Some settings cannot be stored if not registered with "Store". -Power management function cannot work while "Freeze" function is running or the shutter is closed.
+(See page 66) The image is darker when 1 lamp mode is selected, compared with 2 lamp mode.
+Check the lamp mode at SETTING section on page 50.
+The color is strange.
+Check the Input signal, color system, video system, or computer system mode.
+The image is Left/Right reversed. - Check the Ceiling / Rear function.
+(See pages 41, 45) The image is Top/Bottom reversed. - Check the Ceiling function.
+(See pages 41, 45) The image is distorted or runs off. - Check "PC Adjust" menu or " Screen" menu and adjust them.
+Auto PC adjustment function does not work.
+Check the Input signal.
+Auto PC Adjustment function cannot work when 480p, 575p, 720p, 480i, 575i, 1035i, 1080p, or 1080i is selected or when the digital signal is input into DVI terminal.
+(See page 36) Some displays are not seen during the operation. - Check the Display function (see page 49).
+The setting does not remain after turning off power.
+Make sure you selected "Store" after adjusting settings.
+Some settings cannot be stored if not registered with "Store".
+Power management function does not work.
+Power management function cannot work while "Freeze" function is running or the shutter is closed. lmage disappears automatically.
 Check the power management function in the Setting.
-The power management is set to "On" at the factory. -Check the connection to see if there is signal. -Each of the Video Input and Computer Input has a limit on selectable menus.
+The power management is set to "On" at the factory.
+Capture function does not work. - Check the connection to see if there is signal.
+Some menus cannot be selected. - Each of the Video Input and Computer Input has a limit on selectable menus.